box/box-typescript-sdk-gen/docs/users.md

 - userId `string`
   - The ID of the user.
 Example: "12345"
-- queryParams `GetUserByIdQueryParamsArg`
+- queryParams `GetUserByIdQueryParams`
   - Query parameters of getUserById method
-- headers `GetUserByIdHeadersArg`
+- headers `GetUserByIdHeaders`
   - Headers of getUserById method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.